firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## Learn by imitation

+Now that you know the basics of [how to use Ghost](https://play-with-ghost.com/ghost-themes/learn/), it's now time to edit your content seriously.
+See this page as your **compass** to do everything you want with your content.

+The purpose of the content below is to show you how you can style your content with Ghost.
+We build this page as one of the **most exhaustive markdown reference** you can find on the web.
+You probably won't need everything shown below but just remember, it is here if you ever need it.

+### Source

 Here is how to **see markdown's source for this page**:

 1. Go to [play-with-ghost](https://play-with-ghost.com/)
 2. Select a live demo like [FirePress Klimax1](https://play-with-ghost.com/ghost-themes/firepress-klimax1-for-barbershops/)
 3. Click the button `admin panel`
-    - To log in, use these credentials `relations@firepress.org / firepress1`
+4. Log in with these credentials `relations@firepress.org / firepress1`
 5. In the section `Stories` look for the page `Style guide`
-6. There you go, the source are available to you.
-That's the beauty of opening sources to the world.
+6. There you go, the source are available to you ✨

-Now that you know the basics of [how to use Ghost](https://play-with-ghost.com/ghost-themes/learn/), it's now time to edit your content seriously.
-See this page as your **compass** to do everything you want with your content.

-The purpose of the content below is to show you how you can style your content with Ghost.
-You probably won't need everything shown below but just remember, it is here if you ever need it.

 Let's start, shall we? 🚀🚀🚀